 - Market penetration – Many companies, such as Amazon, Citibank and Yahoo, pursue a foreign market share by allowing online transactions or building an online community in an international market.

-- Competitive agility – Industry leaders from Dell to Lands’ End aggressively pursue global expansion online in order to stay ahead of rivals.
+- Competitive agility – Industry leaders and influencers from Dell to Lands’ End aggressively pursue global expansion online in order to stay ahead of rivals.
 Meanwhile, fast followers like Bertelsmann’s BOL and auction site QXL try to overtake competitive giants Amazon.com and eBay by beating them to new international markets.